-The Crisis Management Team leader or other designees through the authority of the president will announce the evacuation of all or part of the campus grounds.
+The Crisis Management Team leader or other designees, through the president's authority, will announce the evacuation of all or part of the campus grounds.
 All persons are to vacate immediately the area in question and leave campus or relocate to another part of campus as directed.

-FIRE SAFETY REPORT
+WILLIAM CAREY UNIVERSITY FIRE SAFETY REPORT